 Create Your Own In-Law!

-If you will be renovating your home (or perhaps creating an in-law suite), there’s no better companion than Renovation 4th Edition, (November, 2012).
-Its 614 pages, 1,000 photos and 250 detailed illustrations cover home renovation from start to finish and contain lifetimes of practical, field-tested techniques that professional builders shared with me over a 40-year period.
+For those doing (or overseeing) the work, Renovation 5th Edition, (May, 2019) will be a great companion.
+Its 656 pages cover home renovation from start to finish and contain lifetimes of practical, field-tested techniques that professional builders shared with me over a 40-year period.
+Happy building!

 Two sets of 8-ft.-high French doors on the east wall of this basement in-law allow air, light and people to circulate freely.
 The taller the doors or windows, the farther light can penetrate.
 The three-point arch (a Roman favorite) creates a graceful transition between rooms.
 Design: Jon Larson, Jarvis Architects.
 From In-laws, Outlaws, and Granny Flats.